 Before you get rolling, let’s cover a few key guidelines to ensure your sessions are both safe and effective.
 Think of this as your pre-roll checklist.
 For example, while it’s great for your upper back, you should never use a foam roller on your lower back.
 This can cause the spinal muscles to contract defensively and lead to more problems.
 Similarly, you should always avoid rolling directly over joints or bones; the focus should always be on soft tissue.
 It’s also crucial to be aware of any underlying health conditions.
 If you have a serious injury, circulatory issues, or a condition like osteoporosis, it’s always best to get clearance from your doctor first.
 A good rule of thumb is to start gently, especially if you’re new to foam rolling, and gradually increase pressure as your muscles adapt.
 By keeping these principles in mind, you can turn your foam roller into a trusted ally for muscle recovery and feel confident in your routine.

-When to Avoid Foam Rolling
+When Should You Avoid Foam Rolling?

 While foam rolling is generally safe, there are a few key areas and situations to steer clear of.
 First and foremost, avoid using the roller on your lower back.
 When you put pressure on this area, your spinal muscles instinctively contract to protect the spine, which can do more harm than good.
 Stick to the muscles around your upper and mid-back instead.
 You should also avoid rolling directly over your joints, like your knees and elbows, or any bony parts of your body.
 The roller is designed for muscle tissue, not bone.
 If you have an acute injury, like a muscle tear or sprain, it’s best to let it heal before applying pressure with a foam roller.

-Warning Signs to Watch For
+Warning Signs to Look Out For

 It’s important to know the difference between the “good hurt” of a deep massage and actual pain.
 Foam rolling should feel intense but relieving, not sharp or stabbing.
 If you hit a spot that causes a sharp, shooting pain, stop immediately.
 That’s your body’s signal to back off.
 You can try reducing the pressure or moving the roller to a nearby area, but never push through that kind of pain.
 Other red flags include feeling any numbness or tingling while you roll.
 A little discomfort as you work through a knot is normal, but pain is a warning sign.
 Your muscles should feel looser and more relaxed after a session, not more aggravated or painful than when you started.